Arrhenius equation: Formulation

 Given the small temperature range of kinetic studies, it is reasonable to approximate the activation energy as being independent of the temperature.
-Similarly, under a wide range of practical conditions, the weak temperature dependence of the pre-exponential factor is negligible compared to the temperature dependence of the factor $e^\frac{- E_\text{a} }{RT}$; except in the case of "barrierless" diffusion-limited reactions, in which case the pre-exponential factor is dominant and is directly observable.
+Similarly, under a wide range of practical conditions, the weak temperature dependence of the pre-exponential factor is negligible compared to the temperature dependence of the factor $\textstyle \exp{\left(\frac{- E_\mathrm{a} }{RT}\right)}$; except in the case of "barrierless" diffusion-limited reactions, in which case the pre-exponential factor is dominant and is directly observable.

 With this equation it can be roughly estimated that the rate of reaction increases by a factor of about 2 to 3 for every 10 °C rise in temperature, for common values of activation energy and temperature range.